Preparing an Estate Property for Sale: A Checklist

 Before you can distribute the proceeds of the sale to the beneficiaries, you must receive a **Clearance Certificate** from the Canada Revenue Agency (CRA).
 This document certifies that the estate has paid all of its taxes and liabilities.
 Distributing funds before receiving this certificate can make you, the executor, personally liable for any unpaid taxes.

 Navigating the tax implications of an estate sale is complex.
-Your professional team—your lawyer, your accountant, and your Realtor®—will work together to ensure everything is handled correctly and efficiently.
+Your professional team—your lawyer, your accountant, and your Realtor®—will efficiently.
+Review our complete guide to selling a home in Edmonton for the full process.

 Common Seller FAQs